Pareto sensitivity, most-changing sub-fronts, and knee solutions: Introduction

-Our \textit{snee} approach provides a formal, quantitative definition for knee solutions that captures the essence of the verbal definition.
-Since the maximal-change function to be minimized in~\eqref{prob:point_based_formulation} may be non-convex (regardless of the convexity of the Pareto front), and thus have more than one local minimizer, our knee solutions may have a local or global nature.
-Moreover, our knee solutions may not necessarily lie in the intermediate region of the Pareto front.
-The concept of knee solutions outside the intermediate region was analyzed in~\cite[Section~5]{KDeb_SGupta_2010}, where such solutions, located near or at the extreme points of the Pareto front, are referred to as {\it edge-knee}.
-However, the definition of an edge-knee solution applies only to~MOO problems with~2~objectives and depends on a problem-specific, user-defined parameter, whereas our approach overcomes such limitations.
+Our \textit{snee} approach provides a formal, quantitative definition for knee solutions that captures the essence of the verbal definition \tcb{(see Definition~\ref{def:knee} in Section~\ref{subsec:point_based})}.
+Since the maximal-change function \tcb{that we minimize to identify a knee solution} may be non-convex (regardless of the convexity of the Pareto front) and thus \tcb{may} have more than one local minimizer, our knee solutions may have a local or global nature.
+Moreover, our knee solutions may not necessarily \tcb{correspond to nondominated points} in the intermediate region of the Pareto front \tcb{(we again emphasize that by intermediate region, we mean the set of nondominated points that do not lie on the boundary of the Pareto front).} The concept of knee \tcb{nondominated points} outside the intermediate region was analyzed in~\tcb{\citet[Section~5]{KDeb_SGupta_2010}}, where such \tcb{points}, located near or at the extreme points of the Pareto front, are referred to as {\it edge-knee}.
+However, the definition of an edge-knee \tcb{nondominated point} applies only to~MOO problems with~2~objectives and depends on a problem-specific, user-defined parameter, whereas our approach overcomes such limitations.

-Let~$\bar{F}(\lambda) = F(x(\lambda))$, and note that~$\bar{F}(\lambda) = (\bar{f}_{1}(\lambda), \ldots, \bar{f}_{q}(\lambda))^\top$.
-We will also see in this paper that the Jacobian matrix of the vector function~$\bar{F}$ can be used to define a neighborhood around the corresponding Pareto solution~$x(\lambda)$ where the objective functions~$f_i$ exhibit the greatest variation per unit change of the weights.
-One can then compute the most-changing Pareto sub-fronts around a Pareto solution, where points are distributed along directions of maximum change.
-Mapping by~$F$ the Pareto minimizers in the neighborhood to the objective space~$\mathbb{R}^q$ results in a local most-changing Pareto sub-front, which can be used by decision makers when locally exploring different trade-offs.
+\tcb{Given~$\lambda \in \Lambda$, let~$x(\lambda)$ be the corresponding Pareto optimal solution \tcb{obtained by minimizing the weighted-sum function~$\sum_{i=1}^{q}\lambda_i f_i(x)$ over~$x \in X$}.
+We will \tcb{also} see in Section~\ref{sec:neighborhoods} of this paper that the Jacobian matrix of the vector function~\tcb{$F(x(\lambda))$ with respect to~$\lambda$} can be used to define a neighborhood of weight vectors around~$\lambda$ (analogously, a neighborhood of \tcb{Pareto} optimal solutions around~$x(\lambda)$), where the objective functions~\tcb{$f_i$} exhibit the greatest variation per unit change of the weights.
+Local most-changing Pareto sub-fronts can then be computed by mapping the weight vectors in such a neighborhood through~\tcb{$F(x(\lambda))$} to the objective space~$\mathbb{R}^q$.
+Nondominated points on these sub-fronts are distributed along directions of maximum change on the Pareto front.
+Such sub-fronts can assist decision makers in locally exploring different trade-offs.}